vitessio/website/content/en/docs/18.0/user-guides/operating-vitess/backup-and-restore/bootstrap-and-restore.md

 When a tablet starts, Vitess checks the value of the `--restore_from_backup` command-line flag to determine whether to restore a backup to that tablet.
 Restores will always be done with whichever engine was used to create the backup.

-* If the flag is present, Vitess tries to restore the most recent backup from the [BackupStorage](../overview/#backup-storage-services) system when starting the tablet or if the `--restore_from_backup_ts` flag (Vitess 12.0+) is also set then using the latest backup taken at or before this timestamp instead.
-Example: '2021-04-29.133050'
-* If the flag is absent, Vitess does not try to restore a backup to the tablet.
+If the flag is absent, Vitess does not try to restore a backup to the tablet.
 This is the equivalent of starting a new tablet in a new shard.
+If the flag is present, then the tablet is seeded by a backup, as follows:

+- If `--restore_to_timestamp` or `--restore_to_position` flags are provided, then this is a [point in time recovery](../overview/#restore-types).
+The tablet auto selects a good full backup followed by a series of incremental backups, that collectively bring it up to date with requested timestamp or position.
+The tablet is set to `DRAINED` type, and does not begin replicating.
+- If neither of these flags is present, then the tablet is running a _full_ restore.
+Vitess tries to restore the most recent backup from the [BackupStorage](../overview/#backup-storage-services) system when starting the tablet.
+Or, if the `--restore_from_backup_ts` flag is also set then using the latest backup taken at or before this timestamp instead.
+Example: `"2021-04-29.133050"`

 This flag is generally enabled all of the time for all of the tablets in a shard.
 By default, if Vitess cannot find a backup in the Backup Storage system, the tablet will start up empty.
 This behavior allows you to bootstrap a new shard before any backups exist.